Russia sees no grounds to renew grain deal - foreign ministry | Law-Order

 Russia sees no grounds to renew grain deal - foreign ministry

+Russia has long threatened to pull out of the agreement, complaining that promises to remove barriers to its own exports of grain and fertiliser have not been fulfilled.
+It agreed in mid-May to renew the deal for two months, but since then has repeatedly said it sees no basis to extend it again this month.

-Russia sees no basis for renewing the Black Sea grain deal, the Russian foreign ministry said on Tuesday, less than two weeks before the expiration of the agreement which has allowed grain to be shipped out of Black Sea ports despite the war in Ukraine.
+Russia sees no basis for renewing the Black Sea grain deal, the Russian foreign ministry said on Tuesday, less than two weeks before the expiration of the agreement which has allowed Ukraine to ship grain out of its Black Sea ports despite the war.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)